chemspacelab/Enhanced-Hammett/README.md

 ```

 ### Visualization
-To visualize the quality of the prediction you can use the 'plot_correlation' function
+To visualize the quality of the prediction you can use the `plot_correlation` function

 ```python
 ham.plot_correlation(data, prediction)